 Certain health and lifestyle factors can make complications more likely.
 When these factors are present, a pregnancy is referred to as high risk.
 Having a high-risk pregnancy doesn’t mean you’re guaranteed to have complications, but it means that you may need to schedule more prenatal appointments and tests.
 This way your care team can keep a closer eye on you and your baby’s health in case you need additional care, and they may also refer you to a maternal-fetal medicine doctor for more detailed ultrasounds to evaluate your baby.

+So, what makes a pregnancy high risk?
 Your doctor or midwife may deem your pregnancy high risk based on a range of factors, including:

 As you get older, your ovaries also become more likely to release more than one egg at a time.
 This means that you have a greater likelihood of having multiples.